amasterenko/job4j_cars/README.md

 Сar sales web market.
 It allows you to create and find advertising for cars sales.

 This project demonstrates the principles of the following technologies:
-- Hibernate
+- Hibernate (PostgreSQL)
-- PostgreSQL
-- JAVA servlets
+- JAVA servlets/JSTL
-- HTML (Bootstrap)
+- Bootstrap
 - JS/JQuery
+- Slf4j
+- Travis CI

 ### Features:
 ____